EspaceNetworks/ICESTUNTURNServerForIncrediblePBX/README.md

-# ICESTUNTURNforIncrediblePBX
+# ICESTUNTURNServerForIncrediblePBX
-Add the CoTURN (RFC5769) ICE/STUN/TURN server to IncrediblePBX which helps phones do NAT traversal for audio and video calls
+Add the CoTURN (RFC5769) ICE/STUN/TURN server to IncrediblePBX, which enables phones to do NAT traversal thru firewalls, and achieve successful call completion for audio and video calls.